tomboy-notes/tomboy-ng/prepare.md

 If you don't get a response, did you include 'mentors' in the dput line ?

 ***REMEMBER to feed changlog back to github tree !***
+...after doing the PPA stuff or you must edit the PPA changleog !